 It is undeniable that people nowadays are becoming more and more reliant on the Internet in the way they do business and in communicating with one another.
 In 2015, Time reported that 3.2 billion people in the world use the Internet.
-With this growing participation of the Internet in the lives of people, there’s a growing concern with regards to the safety of the information exchanged through it against attacks, threats, and other uncertainties.
+With this, the growing participation of the Internet in the lives of people raises concerns.
+This is regarding the safety of the information exchanged through it against attacks, threats, and other uncertainties.

 Global Cybersecurity Index 2017

 In recent news, the International Telecommunication Union (ITU) assessed the cybersecurity efforts of 193 countries for 2017, making up the Global Cybersecurity Index.
 The union ranked the countries based on the following factors:

 - Legal.
 Measured based on the existence of legal institutions and frameworks dealing with cybersecurity and cybercrime.